Haviv Ilan: CEO of Texas Instruments

 As CEO, Ilan now leads a company that at the time of writing has a market capitalization of roughly $180 billion and a pivotal role as one of the most influential players in the semiconductor industry.

 He faces several key challenges as he steers TI through an increasingly competitive landscape.
 One of the toughest tasks is navigating the market's volatility, a challenge his predecessor, Rich Templeton, has had to manage in the years leading up to Ivan's promotion to CEO.
-Another pressing priority will be overseeing TI's substantial $36 billion investment in U.S. manufacturing, supported by funding from the CHIPS Act.
-With four planned fabs, the company aims to boost its internal manufacturing capacity to over 95% by 2030, further solidifying its market position.
+Another pressing priority will be overseeing TI's substantial investment in U.S. manufacturing, supported by funding from the CHIPS Act.
+This investment, projected to reach up to $30 billion with four planned fabs, aims to expand the company's internal manufacturing capacity to over 95% by 2030, further solidifying its market position.

 Closing Thoughts